-There are a lot of reasons October is traditionally one of the scariest months—college midterms, the final days of the election cycle and, of course, Halloween.
-But did you know that, thanks to what’s been dubbed “The October Effect,” it can be a scary month for investors, too?
+There are a lot of reasons October is traditionally one of the scariest months—college midterms, Halloween and, of course, pumpkin-spice everything.
+(Pumpkin-spice kale chips?
+Yuck.)
+But did you know that, thanks to what's been dubbed "The October Effect," it can be a scary month for investors, too?

 The October Effect is the fear that the stock market will decline or crash in the month of October.
 That's thanks to the fact that some of the worst market crashes have occurred during this month.

 There was the Panic of 1907, which began in mid-October and nearly toppled the U.S. banking system; Black Thursday in October 1929, which signaled the start to the Great Depression; Black Monday in October 1987, when the Dow dropped 22.6 percent in a single trading session; and the U.S. bear market of 2007-2009, which began in October 2007 and accelerated dramatically in October 2008, leading to the Great Recession.

 Turns out, there isn't.
 As this market analysis shows, there have been 52 years since 1928 where the stock market actually increased in value in October, compared to 37 years of losses—and an average gain of .5 percent.
 In fact, the only month with more losses than gains is September, which has had 49 down years compared to 39 up.
 And it has an average loss of 1 percent.